 This is a compulsory component.
-Students build their knowledge of vocabulary and linguistic structures and should become familiar with the vocabulary in the defined vocabulary list.and prescribed syntax.
+Students build their knowledge of vocabulary and linguistic structures and should become familiar with the vocabulary in the defined vocabulary list and prescribed syntax.
 A restricted vocabulary list and restricted grammar list will be provided for the translation of the English to Latin sentences.
 Section A will include a translation (30 marks), a comprehension (20 marks) and grammar questions or English to Latin translation (10 marks).
-Section R will include a translation (50

 Section B will include a translation (50 marks) and a comprehension (20 marks).